ONEARMY/academy/docs/guides/stars.md

 # Community Program

 ### Working together to tackle the plastic waste problem
 The plastic problem is big.
-At Precious Plastic we believ that it can only be tackled by a strong, united movement of people and projects collaborating together.
+At Precious Plastic we believe that it can only be tackled by a strong, united movement of people and projects collaborating together.

-Precious Plastic can does and can do a lot to help Precious Plastic Spaces around the world.
+Precious Plastic can do a lot to help Precious Plastic Spaces around the world.
 Likewise, Precious Plastic Spaces around the world can do a lot to help grow the Precious Plastic movement.
 The stronger Precious Plastic (the movement), the stronger Precious Plastic Spaces, the greater the impact on plastic pollution.

 🤜 <b>The more you help Precious Plastic the more Precious Plastic will help you!</b> 🤛